imprvhub/entercinema/README.md

 - **Auto-fill Bug on Login Page:** Auto-fill on mobile devices sometimes causes a redirection to the root page.
 The form configuration needs adjustment to prevent this redirection and allow users to continue the authentication flow.

+- **Sign In Button as Loader Button**: The sign-in button will be a 'loader-button' so that when users click on it, a loader is displayed until the authentication process is complete.

+- **Grid Representation of Movies and TV Shows in the Profile**: Currently, there are two separate paginations for movies and TV shows in the profile.
+In the future, these paginations will be replaced by a filtering option that allows users to filter by 'All - Movies - TV Shows', resulting in a single pagination.

 - **Rating Score Consistency:** Refactor rating scores for movies and TV shows in the main carousel to two decimal places.

 - **Style Enhancements:** -Review and standardize font sizes, styles, and weights across all components to ensure a consistent and cohesive appearance throughout the entire application.